msqd/harp/docs/apps/http_client/index.rst

 Loading
 :::::::

-The HTTP client application is loaded by default when using the `harp start` command.
+The HTTP client application is loaded by default when using the `harp-proxy start` command.

 Configuration
 :::::::::::::